Estimate Read Time: 8 minutes

 - Air conditioner

 Even many new appliances are quite environmentally harmful, especially refrigerants.
 Chlorofluorocarbons (CFCs) are now banned, but their replacement hydrofluorocarbons (HFCs) are nearly equally destructive.
 Look for more climate-friendly options.
-They may be more expensive but they will save your small business money in the long-run.
+They may be more expensive but they will save your small business money in the long run.

 Product sourcing has become more and more important over the past few decades.
-Fair trade organizations and local producers have raised awareness about some of the consequences of making uninformed purchases.
+Fairtrade organizations and local producers have raised awareness about some of the consequences of making uninformed purchases.
 Consumers are now demanding more transparency so businesses have had to follow.
 Again, it’s a win-win for SMBs who want to reduce their carbon footprint, provide a great product, support other small businesses around the world, and make their customers happy.
 You could even one-up Michael Scott and call it a win-win-win-win.

 Creating a strong office culture is important in many ways.
 You want to build team unity and hire people who are as passionate about your business as you are.

 Staying focused on lessening your collective carbon footprint is a great way to bring you and your employees together.
-It’s also a productive path towards educating a broader group of people on how to run a business more responsibly.
+It’s also a productive path toward educating a broader group of people on how to run a business more responsibly.
 Focus on rewarding great ideas and good stewardship to bring everyone together.
 Perhaps you’ll inspire a future business owner in the group to do the same.

 While new appliances or solar panel installations will bring you substantial energy savings, there are smaller changes that will turn into big savings and a much lower carbon impact.
 And any business can do it.

 - Start with your lighting.
-LED or other types of energy efficient bulbs are cheaper than ever, last longer, and use much less electricity.
+LED or other types of energy-efficient bulbs are cheaper than ever, last longer, and use much less electricity.
 Remember to turn off lights that aren’t in use, too.

 - The same goes for office electronics, like computers, printers, and copiers.
 For all future purchases, ask your supplier about more environmentally-friendly options they might have.
 Also, remind your staff to turn off all electronics at the end of the day.